ethanblacher/ENVS-193DS_homework-04_blacher-ethan_real/README.md

 1. General Information

 The data file (ntl6_v12.csv) is made up of data on fish collected in the North Temperate Lakes from 1981 to 2022.
-Although the data contains many columns (specific observations about the fish), for the sake of this project we are ony concerned with a few columns, specifically length and weight.
+Although the data contains many columns (specific observations about the fish), for the sake of this project we are only concerned with a few columns, specifically length and weight.
 The observations were collected once a year from eleven sites.

 2. Data and File Overview